Loway/OpenQueueMetricsAddOns/ansible-fusionpbx/README.md

 First define your set of FusionPBX systems in `ansible-hosts`.
 You can go from one server to as many as you want.

 Then edit `fsw.yml` and edit the section `vars`:

+    uniloader_version: "25.05.1"

+THe version of Uniloader to use.
+Must be 25.05+

     fsw_host: "10.10.1.119"
     fsw_port: "8021"
     fsw_auth: "ClueCon"